Open Calls 2026

 With this theme in mind, we are offering three types of open calls, crafted to serve artists locally and beyond:

-• Our Event Program S.O.U.P offers two open calls: to participate in our annual 24h festival (June 27-28) and to organize a durational event in August.
+• Call to participate in our annual 24h performance festival (June 27-28)

-• Conversation Lab offers a discourse space for local artists in upstate New York.
+• Call to join a five-month discourse-based fellowship for established artists in upstate New York.

 S.O.U.P